Tollund Man: Discovery

-On 8 May 1950, peat cutters Viggo and Emil Hojgaard discovered a corpse in the peat layer of the Bjældskovdal peat bog, 12 km west of Silkeborg, Denmark, which was so well preserved that they at first believed they had discovered a recent murder victim.
+On 8 May 1950, Tollund Man was discovered in the peat layer of the peat bog, 12 km west of Silkeborg, Denmark, by peat cutters Viggo and Emil Hojgaard after Viggo's wife, Grethe Hojgaard, noticed his body in a peat pit.
+His remains were so well preserved that the family believed they had discovered the victim of a recent murder, and the police were called.